martin-ueding/thinkpad-scripts/doc/guides/unity-launcher.rst

 This hook will work with version 3.1 or newer.
 In `Issue #35
 <https://github.com/martin-ueding/thinkpad-scripts/issues/35>`_, cpbl_ pointed
-out the the rotation hooks are not passed an argument with the target rotation.
+out that the rotation hooks are not passed an argument with the target rotation.

 .. _cpbl: https://github.com/cpbl